d3centr/dap/bootstrap/README.md

 1. Create **Network** and deploy **Geth** node in this order from [client](/client) folder.

 2. **K8s** provides computing capacity with autoscaling.
 Run `./deploy.sh` in this folder to create a cluster ready for applications.
 Process should take around 20 minutes.
 You can run `./destroy.sh` to delete the cluster when computation isn't required.
-Note: as a rule of thumb, state is externalized but applications are expected to be re-installed on any new cluster.
+As a rule of thumb, state is persisted in external EBS volumes and automatically reattached to the same new cluster.

 ## Admin